 To have the chance to create experiences for millions of people is a designer's dream.
 But it comes with a huge responsibility.
 Because representation is so specific to the country and culture in which it is based, designers need to think outside themselves — often far outside — when creating experiences.

 Each of us doesn’t have to shoulder this burden alone.
 We can rely on our fellow designers, and on colleagues who have backgrounds different to ours.
 We can do research.
 And we can look to local experts to guide us.
 When Spotify launched in India, we partnered with agencies who were embedded in the local market to help us ensure that our messages would resonate with listeners in India.
 It would have taken years for us to accumulate the right kind of knowledge.
 A more practical solution was to ask people who already have the knowledge.

-We go to great lengths to fulfill this responsibility because we want to create magic for you, no matter who you are, where you are, or what you want to hear.
+We go to great lengths to fulfil this responsibility because we want to create magic for you, no matter who you are, where you are, or what you want to hear.
 We take on this responsibility so you can see yourself in Spotify, and feel that you belong.

 I want to thank all the Spotify music editors around the world for their endless patience in explaining different cultures to me.
 If it wasn't for you, I wouldn't know how to celebrate Diwali, I wouldn’t have gotten deep into K-Pop fan culture, and I wouldn’t know how amazing Mariachi bands are.